Aethylred/dynaguppy/README.md

     $ puppetdb ssl-setup -f
     ```

-1. Use puppet reassert services and fix file ownership and permissions:
+1. Use puppet to restart the stopped services and fix file ownership and permissions:

     ```
     $ puppet apply -t /etc/puppet/environments/production/manifests
+    ```

+1. Make sure the Apache service is running:

+    ```
+    $ service apache2 status
+    $ service apache2 start
     ```

 1. Verify the puppetmaster is running and responds to requests (there may be changes):